Everything You Need to Know About Buying, Hanging, and Storing Christmas Lights This Year

 Select cords that match the color of your tree's needles so they blend in among the branches.
 For your house's facade and roofline, opt for brown or green cords.
 Use white cords for light-colored gutters and window moldings.

 Purchase at least four more boxes than you think you need.
-If a strand breaks or you decide to extend your decoration into other areas, you’ll have backup.
+If a strand breaks or you decide to extend your decoration into other areas, you'll have backup.
 Plus, lights typically sell out quickly, so you may not be able to find the same model on a second trip.
-Gather the extra bulbs that come with the strand in a zip-lock bag in case you need to replace any throughout the season.
+Gather the extra bulbs that come with the strand in a zip-top bag in case you need to replace any throughout the season.